Sieboldianus/beancount-hibiscus-importer/README.md

 # Beancount Hibiscus Importer

 [Hibiscus](https://github.com/willuhn/hibiscus) is a widely used open source software in Germany.
 It supports the retrieval of transactions from banks using the HBCI or FinTS standards and (with plugins) via web scraping (credit cards) or APIs (e.g. Paypal).
-This **Beancount Hibiscus Importer** provides import functionality to retrieve transactions from the Hibiscus H2DB and convert them to the Beancount format using the v3 [Beangulp](https://github.com/beancount/beangulp) interface.
+This **Beancount Hibiscus Importer** provides import functionality to retrieve transactions from the Hibiscus H2DB (either directly or via XML-RPC) and convert them to the Beancount format using the v3 [Beangulp](https://github.com/beancount/beangulp) interface.

 -----